 is connected daily to Patmos, Leros, Kalymnos

-has no daily connections to anywhere except Lavrion.
+has no daily connections to anywhere except Lavrion though on several days of the week we can get to Kythnos, Syros and a few others.
 If you have a week to spend on the islands pick

 the one you like best and take day trips around the island and to nearby islands

 or visit an island on your way back.
 In my opinion 'island hopping' is over-rated.
-You may have a richer experience by getting to know one island
+You may have a richer experience by getting to know one or two islands

 in depth, than bouncing around from one port to the next.